 Retail marketing is changing.
 Today, success means connecting with your most important customer: the omni-channel shopper.
-Here we detail the three ways retailers can reach this shopper by measuring behavior, providing localized information, and creating the right organizational structure.
+Here we detail the three ways retailers can reach this shopper by measuring behaviour, providing localised information and creating the right organisational structure.

-The way we think about and approach retail marketing is changing.
+The way that we think about and approach retail marketing is changing.
 Today, success means reaching consumers wherever they are, on whatever device they may be using.
 Increasingly, that means smartphones.
 According to Google data, for much of the 2014 holiday season, mobile shopping clicks exceeded those on the desktop as shoppers made their purchase decisions on the go.
-And people are no longer discriminating between mobile and desktop when it comes to shopping—whether that's in a store or on an e-commerce site.
+And people are no longer discriminating between mobile and desktop when it comes to shopping — whether that's in a shop or on an e-commerce site.
 This is creating new realities for retailers, as we've seen from our recent research with Ipsos MediaCT and Sterling Brands.
-Chief among them is the fact that digital doesn't just drive e-commerce; it gets people in the store.
-And this influence doesn't end at the entrance to the store: 71% of shoppers who use smartphones for research in-store say that it's become an important part of the experience.
+Chief among them is the fact that digital doesn't just drive e-commerce; it gets people in the shop.
+And this influence doesn't end at the entrance to the shop: 71% of shoppers who use smartphones for research in-store say that it's become an important part of the experience.
 Smartphones are the new personal shopping assistant for people once they're inside.

 As digital continues to touch every step of the customer journey, multi-channel retailers who operate both e-commerce and in-store channels are having to take note.
-They're changing the way they think about omni-channel shoppers (for instance, Banana Republic customers who shop both online and in-store) and what their shopping behavior means for the overall business.
-The most sophisticated retailers are ensuring their marketing strategies are geared toward enabling customers to convert on any channel.
+They're changing the way that they think about omni-channel shoppers (for instance, Banana Republic customers who shop both online and in-store) and what their shopping behaviour means for the overall business.
+The most sophisticated retailers are ensuring that their marketing strategies are geared towards enabling customers to convert on any channel.
 Why?
-Because they realize that a shopper who buys from them in-store and online is their most valuable kind of customer.
+Because they realise that a shopper who buys from them in-store and online is their most valuable kind of customer.
 According to a 2015 study by IDC, these shoppers have a 30% higher lifetime value than those who shop using only one channel.

 Retailers can reap the revenue benefits of omni-channel shopping, but only if they know how to attract and connect with these highly desirable consumers.
 Doing so requires a deep knowledge of how these shoppers behave.
 It also requires structuring the company to be able to act on these insights.
 Let's be honest: This is much easier said than done.

-Using examples from retailers who have started to make this shift, we detail the three keys to connecting with omni-channel shopping: measure behavior, provide relevant and local retail information, and create an organizational structure that supports omni-channel marketing.
+Using examples from retailers who have started to make this shift, we detail the three keys to connecting with omni-channel shopping: measure behaviour, provide relevant and local retail information and create an organisational structure that supports omni-channel marketing.

-Armed with better measurement insights, retailers can, for example, better use online channels to draw shoppers into their stores.
-"One in four who click on mobile search ads end up in a store, so we've realized that the in-store experience needs to continue to build on that bridge we've made in digital," says Evan Conway, Sprint's vice president of digital.
+Armed with better measurement insights, retailers can, for example, better use online channels to draw shoppers into their shops.
+"One in four who click mobile search ads end up in a shop, so we've realised that the in-store experience needs to continue to build on that bridge that we've made in digital," says Evan Conway, Sprint's vice president of digital.
 And Sprint was able to understand the full, cross-channel value of its search advertising as well: Sprint's own data shows that for every sale that paid search ads generate online, paid search ads drive five in-store sales.

 Sears Hometown and Outlet Stores and PetSmart, for example, are using Google AdWords' Store Visits to see whether their ads are driving in-store visits and purchases.
-By measuring valuable actions beyond clicks—phone calls, cross-device conversions, and even store visits—retailers can see how their digital efforts are affecting in-store sales.
-"We've always known that our digital efforts had an impact on store traffic, but it was difficult to quantify.
+By measuring valuable actions beyond clicks — phone calls, cross-device conversions and even shop visits — retailers can see how their digital efforts are affecting in-store sales.
+"We've always known that our digital efforts had an impact on shop traffic, but it was difficult to quantify.
 These tools have helped us both with our ad formats and in our evaluation of their impact," says David Buckley, chief marketing officer of Sears Hometown and Outlet Stores.
-PetSmart, too, found that search ads had a direct impact on store visits.
-According to Google's Store Visits metric in AdWords, 10–18% of all clicks on its search ads resulted in an in-store visit within 30 days.
+PetSmart, too, found that search ads had a direct impact on shop visits.
+According to Google's Store Visits metric in AdWords, 10_18% of all clicks on its search ads resulted in an in-store visit within 30 days.

-Online-to-offline ad formats can improve the shopping experience for your customers, making it easy to see your store location, products, and available inventory from within the search ad itself.
-Sears Hometown and Outlet Stores, for example, uses local inventory ads (LIAs) to show customers searching online for a particular item exactly where it is available at a nearby store location, along with local store hours, and other helpful information like directions.
-According to Sears Hometown and Outlet Stores, the result has been a 122% increase in store visits compared to using only Product Listing Ads (which don't include local store information).
+Online-to-offline ad formats can improve the shopping experience for your customers, making it easy to see your shop location, products and available inventory from within the search ad itself.
+Sears Hometown and Outlet Stores, for example, uses local inventory ads (LIAs) to show customers searching online for a particular item exactly where it is available at a nearby shop location, along with local shop hours and other helpful information like directions.
+According to Sears Hometown and Outlet Stores, the result has been a 122% increase in shop visits compared to using only Product Listing Ads (which don't include local shop information).

-Once you've identified your most valuable customers—omni-channel shoppers—and you've started to understand their online-to-store behavior, it's time to take action on these insights and create that seamless shopping experience that leads to a sale.
-To do so, you'll need an organizational structure that supports you.
+Once you've identified your most valuable customers — omni-channel shoppers — and you've started to understand their online-to-store behaviour, it's time to take action on these insights and create that seamless shopping experience that leads to a sale.
+To do so, you'll need an organisational structure that supports you.

 For most retailers, this means closer collaboration between your online and in-store marketing teams.
 Macy's has managed to do this successfully.
 The brand has adopted a unified approach to meeting its customers' needs across channels.
-"We continue to learn from our experiences and mold our business model around what our customers are telling us and how they are behaving so that we can continue to succeed in this environment.
-In many ways, this is a race to remain best-in-class—and to win with the customer," says Terry J. Lundgren, chairman and CEO at Macy's.
+"We continue to learn from our experiences and mould our business model around what our customers are telling us and how they are behaving so that we can continue to succeed in this environment.
+In many ways, this is a race to remain best-in-class — and to win with the customer," says Terry J. Lundgren, chairman and CEO at Macy's.

 Because it now has a more complete view of the customer shopping experience across channels, Macy's sees its online and in-store marketing as a holistic entity to support the brand as a whole.